Zamiell/isaac-coding/README.md

 ## Installation

 These are step by step instructions for getting a working Isaac coding environment on a fresh Windows 10.
-If you are on macOS or Linux, you'll have to tweak the instructions accordingly.
+If you are on macOS or Linux, you will have to tweak the instructions accordingly.

 Execute the following commands in an administrative command-prompt: